christianhg/brummefar.dk/src/pages/hashes-and-salts.md

 The same input always yields the same output, two very similar inputs yield a very different output, and in theory, **no two different inputs should yield the same output**.

-The last bit is very imporant (hence the bolded text).
+The last bit is very important (hence the bolded text).
 It's what makes it possible to use hash values to do the **integrity checking**.

 ## Using hashes to check integrity